dwjoyce/pythonbook/Naming your data.rst

 That last line displays the value of ``C3``, calculated from the value of ``B2``, and adds on the value of ``A1``.

-You can name your variables with any combination of letters and numbers along with the ``_`` (underscore) character, as long as the name does not start with a number.
+You can name your variables with any combination of letters and numbers along with the ``_`` (underscore, not minus sign) character, as long as the name does not start with a number.
 You can use the underscore to separate words if you use them in your variable names - spaces are not allowed inside names!

 Exercises
 ---------

 1. Define a variable called ``age`` and set it to your age (use an integer number).

 2. Use your ``age`` variable to calculate how many days old you are (assume each year has 365 days).

 3. Again, use your ``age`` variable to calculate in what year you will be 100 years old.
 You will need to take the value of ``age`` from the present year, 2015, and then add on 100.

 Things to remember
 ------------------

 1. You define a variable by giving it a name, and using the assignment operator to give it a value.
 The value can be evaluated (calculated) from other variables.

 2. Begin your variable names with a letter from the alphabet (upper or lowercase) or the ``_`` (underscore) character.
+To use the underscore character, you need to press the Shift key down whilst pressing the key to the right of the 0 (zero).

-3. Use the ``_`` (underscore) character to divide up words in your variable names, e.g. ``first_num``.
+3. Use the ``_`` (underscore) character to divide up words in your variable names to make them more readable, e.g. ``first_num``.